Soli Deo Gloria

 Jennifer Bryant

-Jennifer Bryant is a first grade teacher at Regents.
+Jennifer Bryant is a first grade teacher at Regents and a certified Classical & Christian Teacher by the ACCS.
 Mrs. Bryant earned a Bachelor of Science Degree in Elementary Education with a concentration in Special Education and Social Science from Radford University.
 She also holds a Master of Science in Reading and Reading Specialist certification from Radford University.
 Mrs. Bryant has been a teacher for more than twelve years and has experience teaching first, fourth, and fifth grade as well as experience as a Kindergarten Reading Specialist.
 Mrs. Bryant enjoys spending time with her husband and their two children.
 Their favorite pastimes include camping, hiking, gardening, and other outdoor activities.

 Sara Daniel